-Just like the name states, Hornady Black ammo is intended for use in so-called "black guns" like the AR-15/AR-10 family of firearms.
-Hornady's goal was to build a line of ammo that will reliably function in a wide variety of platforms regardless of whether they're direct impingement, inertia, bolt-action, pump, or gas piston operated.
-The same goes for suppressed and unsuppressed firearms across the whole range of barrel lengths.
+Hornady's goal was to build a line of ammo that would reliably, regardless of whether they're direct impingement, inertia, bolt-action, pump, or gas piston operated.
+The same goes for suppressed and unsuppressed firearms across a range of barrel lengths.
 Hornady focused on a few features when designing the Hornady Black ammo.
 These include high-quality cases and primers propellent, versatile Hornady bullet options, and optimized performance from various platforms.

-Basically, Hornady was trying to build a line of ammo that offer superior performance in just about any gun, and like the Hornady American Whitetail line, was also easily identifiable by hunters and shooters as fitting their needs.
+Hornady was trying to build a line of ammo that offered superior performance in any gun.
+Like the Hornady American Whitetail or Outfitter lines, it was also easily identifiable by hunters and shooters in the USA as fitting their needs.

-The .224 Valkyrie and 6mm Creedmoor both use standard BTHP bullets and the 6.5 Grendel uses an ELD Match bullet.
+The .224 Valkyrie, 6mm Creedmoor, and 6mm ARC all use standard BTHP bullets, while the 6.5 Grendel uses an ELD Match bullet.
 The .300 Blackout and .308 Winchester are also both available with A-Max bullets.
-The 7.62x39mm load uses a 123 grain SST bullet and the .450 Bushmaster load fires a 250 grain FTX bullet.
+The 7.62x39mm load uses a 123-grain SST bullet, and the .450 Bushmaster load fires a 250-grain FTX bullet.
 Most of those offerings are supersonic, but Hornady does offer a subsonic 208-grain A-Max load for the .300 Blackout as part of this line.

 Hornady Black's effectiveness depends on the cartridge and bullet type.
-Those different Hornady loads offer excellent performance for a variety of applications ranging from plinking and competition shooting (A-Max, BTHP match, ELD Match, and FMJ), to predator and varmint hunting (V-Max), to self-defense and big game hunting (FTX, Interlock, and SST) with America's favorite guns.
+Those different Hornady loads offer excellent performance for a variety of applications ranging from plinking and competition shooting (A-Max, BTHP match, ELD Match, and FMJ), to predator and varmint hunting (V-Max), to big game hunting (XTP, FTX, Interlock, and SST) with America's favorite guns.

 During early testing, Hornady Black ammo achieved impressive performance and certainly lives up to two of the most critical expectations-accuracy and reliability.
-So if you're looking for some dependable ammo to use in your modern sporting rifle for general plinking, serious competition shooting, self-defense, or hunting, check out the Hornady Black line of ammo.
+So if you're looking for dependable ammo for your rifle for general plinking, serious competition shooting, or hunting, check out the Hornady Black line.